 The use of THIODAN as a pre-plant treatment to control the regular peach tree borer is being withdrawn from the recommendations.
 During 1965 a high incidence of the aerial form of CROWN GALL was observed in plantings where the THIODAN treatment was used.
 The bacteria which cause CROWN GALL are easily disseminated in the dipping solution to healthy plants.
 There is no chemical which can be added to the solution which will control CROWN GALL at the present time.
-The trunk of young trees should be sprayed with THIODAN (EC-2), 11⁄2 quarts, or THIODAN (50% WP), 11⁄2 pounds, July 15-20.
+The trunk of young trees should be sprayed with THIODAN (EC-2), 1/2 quarts, or THIODAN (50% WP), 1/2 pounds, July 15-20.

-DISEASES INSECTS Peach Leaf Curl Climbing Cutworms In fall after leaf drop or spring before bud swell PARATHION (15% WP) 2 pounds FERBAM11⁄2 to 2 pounds PARATHION LIQUID 0.30 pounds active ingredient BORDEAUX ..
-6-6-100 (Use on bacterial spot susceptible varieties.)
-DDT (50% WP) 1 pound, plus In the spring only PARATHION (15% WP)1 pound, or LIME SULFUR 5 gallons PARATHION LIQUID0.15 pounds active ingredient
+Dormant DISEASES INSECTS Peach Leaf Curl Climbing Cutworms In fall after leaf drop or spring before bud swell PARATHION (15% WP) FERBAM or PARATHION LIQUID 0.30 pounds active ingredient BORDEAUX 6-6-100 (Use on bacterial spot susceptible varieties.) or DDT (50% WP) 1 pound, plus PARATHION (15% WP) 1 pound, or PARATHION LIQUID 0.15 pounds In the spring only LIME SULFUR active ingredient NOTE: When growth starts, spray ground 3 feet from tree trunk plus trunk and main branches thoroughly.
+Guthion will not control climbing cutworms.
+Pi nk Plant Bugs